Network security: Allow PKU2U authentication requests to this computer to use online identities

 Starting with Windows Server 2008 R2 and Windows 7, the Negotiate Security Support Provider (SSP) supports an extension SSP, Negoexts.dll.
-This extension SSP is treated as an authentication protocol by the Windows operating system, and it supports SSPs from Microsoft, including PKU2U.
+This extension SSP is treated as an authentication protocol by the Windows operating system.
+It supports SSPs from Microsoft, including PKU2U.
 You can also develop or add other SSPs.

-Note: The ability to link online IDs can be performed by anyone with an account that has standard user’s credentials through Credential Manager.
+Linking online IDs can be performed by anyone who has an account that has standard user’s credentials through Credential Manager.

-This policy is not configured by default on domain-joined devices.
-This would disallow the online identities to be able to authenticate to the domain-joined computers in Windows 7 and later.
+This policy isn't configured by default on domain-joined devices.
+This would disallow the online identities to authenticate to domain-joined computers in Windows 7 and later.

-This will allow authentication to successfully complete between the two (or more) computers that have established a peer relationship through the use on online IDs.
+Enabled: This setting allows authentication to successfully complete between the two (or more) computers that have established a peer relationship through the use of online IDs.
 The PKU2U SSP obtains a local certificate and exchanges the policy between the peer devices.
 When validated on the peer computer, the certificate within the metadata is sent to the logon peer for validation.
 It associates the user's certificate to a security token, and then the logon process completes.

-This will prevent online IDs from being used to authenticate the user to another computer in a peer-to-peer relationship.
+Disabled: This setting prevents online IDs from being used to authenticate the user to another computer in a peer-to-peer relationship.

-Not set.
-Not configuring this policy prevents online IDs from being used to authenticate the user.
-This is the default on domain-joined devices
+Not set: Not configuring this policy prevents online IDs from being used to authenticate the user.
+This option is the default on domain-joined devices.

 Within a domain, domain accounts should be used for authentication.
-Set this policy to Disabled or do not configure this policy to exclude online identities from being used to authenticate.
+Set this policy to Disabled or don't configure this policy to exclude online identities from being used to authenticate.

 Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options

-The following table lists the actual and effective default values for this policy.
+The following table lists the effective default values for this policy.
 Default values are also listed on the policy’s property page.